AnthonyN3/simpler-slideshow/README.md

 ## Features

-Simplicity is the core feature. 😀 <br>
+Simplicity and efficiency is the core feature. 😀 <br>
-But for a bit of extra polish, the app includes optional photo transformations, customizable display sequences, and app manual controls
+But for a bit of extra polish, the app includes optional photo transformations, customizable display sequences, dynamic photo loading, and manual controls

 ### Buffered Photo Loading